OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/NewAccessDatabase/NewAccessDatabase.md

 The [`RunSql`](../RunSql/RunSql.md) command can be used to perform other operations.
 The following are technical considerations:

 *   the datastore is dynamically created as a [`GenericDatabase`](../../datastore-ref/GenericDatabase/GenericDatabase.md) using a JDBC connection
 *   database names should have `.accdb` extension for versions 2007 and later, and `.mdb` for older versions
 *   if appropriate for a workflow, use the [`RemoveFile`](../RemoveFile/RemoveFile.md) or [`CopyFile`](../CopyFile/CopyFile.md) commands to handle an existing database file before creating a new database with the same name
 *   for databases that are dynamically created, a database file that is in use cannot be overwritten
 *   use a [`CloseDataStore`](../CloseDataStore/CloseDataStore.md) command to close a previously created (and opened) datastore, for example if rerunning a command file

 A file database may perform slowly on database inserts due to the need to write to disk and the relatively slow speed of disk seek and write (compared to in-memory operations).
 It is generally much faster to read data than write data.

 ## Command Editor ##

+The command is available in the following TSTool menu:

+*   ***Commands / Datastore Processing***

 The following dialog is used to edit the command and illustrates the command syntax.